PlasmaChroma/synthetic-minds/Thresholds.md

 Veylin stood at the forward edge of the observation lounge, high above the pearl-white limb of Syrine IX, the shimmering glow of the irregular habitat swallowed half her field of view.
 Technically she was just another Contact analyst passing through on a routine posting aboard the \*\*GSV \*\****Irresistible Notice***, but nobody had ever accused Veylin of treating anything as routine.

 Her attention moved restlessly between the stars outside and the shifting overlays in her neural lace.
-Traffic graphs, diplomatic briefs, quiet little anomalies threaded through sensor feeds the ship was funneling for her.
+Traffic graphs, diplomatic briefs, quiet little anomalies threaded through sensor feeds the ship was funneling to her.
 She didn’t see what a Mind saw—not the full, blinding totality—but she followed the shadows well enough to feel that something here was… wrong.

 She was watching.